 The escalating drug overdose crisis in the United States and the stark racialized inequity it has revealed-notably during the COVID-19 pandemic-underscore the urgent need to reconsider traditional health care approaches by placing greater emphasis on harm reduction and on social and structural determinants of health (SDoH)-specifically, systemic racism.
-The pandemic years witnessed drug-related mortality rates in the United States exceeding 100 000 annually,1 with the rate of deaths among Black individuals surpassing that of White individuals for the first time in 2020-a shift not seen since 1999 during the first wave of opioid overdose deaths.2 In particular, the drug overdose death rate for Black individuals increased from 24.7 per 100 000 in 2019 to 36.8 per 100 000 in 2020, which was 16.3% higher than the rate for White individuals (31.6 per 100 000) in 2020.2 Moreover, Black individuals have experienced higher annual percentage increases in overdose death rates than their White counterparts since 2012, much earlier than previously recognized.2 drug-related mortality, particularly among structurally vulnerable, racially minoritized individuals with substance use disorders (SUDs).
-In contrast to treatment informed by biological disease models, harm reduction focuses on the impact of negativeconsequences of drug use rather than drug use itself as the target of intervention.3 There is a pressing need to explore alternative models, frameworks, and care systems in addressing SUDs and, in particular, to center racialized inequity and SDoH within a harm reduction framework.
+The pandemic years witnessed drug-related mortality rates in the United States exceeding 100 000 annually, with the rate of deaths among Black individuals surpassing that of White individuals for the first time in 2020-a shift not seen since 1999 during the first wave of opioid overdose deaths.
+In particular, the drug overdose death rate for Black individuals increased from 24.7 per 100 000 in 2019 to 36.8 per 100 000 in 2020, which was 16.3% higher than the rate for White individuals (31.6 per 100 000) in 2020.
+Moreover, Black individuals have experienced higher annual percentage increases in overdose death rates than their White counterparts since 2012, much earlier than previously recognized.

+Conventional health care systems, medical education, and clinical practice have predominantly leaned on biological disease models while often sidelining the role of social causation.
+This oversight may contribute to the racialized disparities observed in drug-related mortality, particularly among structurally vulnerable, racially minoritized individuals with substance use disorders (SUDs).
+In contrast to treatment informed by biological disease models, harm reduction focuses on the impact of negativeconsequences of drug use rather than drug use itself as the target of intervention.
+There is a pressing need to explore alternative models, frameworks, and care systems in addressing SUDs and, in particular, to center racialized inequity and SDoH within a harm reduction framework.